-To exit Live Control mode, press Menu (or tap the icon in the upper-left corner of the screen) on your MPC X or MPC Live and then select another mode.
+To exit Live Control mode, press Menu (or tap the icon in the upper-left corner of the screen) on your standalone MPC hardware and then select another mode.

 Alternatively, press and hold the Menu button and then tap a pad to jump to another mode.